-Although lenticular printing has been around for over a century, it never becomes popular until the last few years.
-Part of the reason is that people are keeping the knowledge to themselves and do not want to share.
-With the unselfish desire to promote this industry, ViCGI is releasing a series of articles, from the basic to advanced.
-We encourage college students in both art and computer science majors group together to write a free software for the industry.
-An open source lenticular printing software will definitely help enlarge the size of the industry.
-For those who are interested in this field and need more informaiton, please feel free to contact us.
+Although lenticular printing has been around for over a century, it never becomes popular until the last decade.
+Part of the reason is that people are keeping the knowledge to themselves and do not want to share it.
+With the unselfish desire to promote this industry, ViCGI is releasing a series of articles, from the basic to the advanced.
+We encourage college students in both art and computer science majors to group together to write free software for the industry.
+An open-source lenticular printing software will definitely help enlarge the size of the industry.
+For those who are interested in this field and need more information, please feel free to contact us.
 We also grant the rights for you to quote the contents of our articles as long as you give us the credit.

-Pitch test is a critical step for calibrating the deviation of specifications of lenticular lens and printer.
-This article teaches you how to create the pitch test pattern or stripes using the basic functions from Photoshop and Excel.
+A pitch test is a critical step for calibrating the deviation of the lenticular lens and printer specifications.
+This article teaches you how to create pitch test patterns or stripes using the basic functions of Photoshop and Excel.

 Through the analysis of changing patterns among different anaglyphic images and the relationship of their focal planes, this paper derives a way to measure the stereoscopic effect of an image.
-By using statistical analysis, an empirical value of stereoscopic effect is then defined.
-Based on the principles of photographic camera in 5 different scenarios, the author infers that the stereoscopic effect formulas derived are most suitable for mid range photography.
-With some simple assumption and approximation, the formula can also be extended to short distance and micro distance photography.
+By using statistical analysis, an empirical value of the stereoscopic effect is then defined.
+Based on the principles of a photographic camera in 5 different scenarios, the author infers that the stereoscopic effect formulas derived are most suitable for mid-range photography.
+With some simple assumptions and approximation, the formula can also be extended to short distance and micro distance photography.
 The suitability and the impact of the parameters are then further discussed.
-All the topics discussed in this paper are applicable to 3D effect on lenticular printing.
+All the topics discussed in this paper are applicable to the 3D effect of lenticular printing.

 This article provides a quantitative analysis of the relationship between viewing distance and perceived depth on any 3D lenticular printing project.

-People in the 3D industry, especially in lenticular printing, normally use anaglyph image as a tool to test and fine tune their 3D rendering.
-This article presents a very simple way of making anaglyph image using most basic functions in Photoshop on two similar images with binocular disparity..
+People in the 3D industry, especially in lenticular printing, normally use anaglyph images as a tool to test and fine-tune their 3D rendering.
+This article presents a very simple way of making an anaglyph image using the most basic functions in Photoshop on two similar images with binocular disparity.